Barooga: Attractions

-Being only two and a half hours drive from Melbourne, Barooga is a popular holiday destination because it offers two registered clubs, a 36-hole golf course and river attractions and also a large Botanical Garden.
+Being only two and a half hours drive from Melbourne, Barooga is a popular holiday destination because it offers two registered clubs, a 36-hole golf course, a nine-hole mini golf course, and river attractions, as well as a large Botanical Garden.
 Other attractions include a twenty-metre swing bridge, Quicks Beach, walking tracks and the Barooga Markets.

-Barooga is also home to the Barooga PBR - On The Murray which is a Bull Riding event held in December.
+Barooga is also home to the Barooga PBR – On The Murray, a bull riding event held in December.

 Education

 Barooga Public School caters for primary school students.
-High School students must cross the river to Cobram.
+High school students must cross the river to Cobram.
 The Barooga Public School follows Victorian, rather than New South Wales, school holidays.

 Population

-According to the 2016 census of Population, there were 1,817 people in Barooga.
+According to the 2021 census, there were 1,888 people in Barooga.

 Aboriginal and Torres Strait Islander people made up 2% of the population.

 81.8% of people were born in Australia.
 The next most common countries of birth were England 1.6%, Malaysia 1.2% and Philippines 0.8%.

 86.6% of people spoke only English at home.
 Other languages spoken at home included Malay 0.6% and Mandarin 0.5%.